hussaine1/hussaine1/README.md

 ## Hi
 ### I’m Etisham :)

 I am a self-taught full-stack developer, currently learning the MERN tech stack.
 I have experience coding in Python and have made a few personal projects, which you can find in my repos.
 Work projects using MySQL has also helped me improve my SQL skills.
-HTML, CSS and Bootstrap are my strongest front end technologies and I am now working on learning JavaScript.
+HTML, CSS, JavaScript and Bootstrap are my strongest front end technologies and I am now working on learning jQuery.